-Louise Hansson is a world championship medalist and 2-time Olympian for Sweden.
+Louise Hansson is a world champion and 2-time Olympian for Sweden.
 She swam for the University of Southern California, where she won 3 individual NCAA titles.

 Hansson competed at the 2016 Olympic Games in Rio De Janeiro and helped team Sweden finish 5th in both the 4×100 and 4×200 freestyle relays.
 Her best individual finish came in the 200 IM where she finished 29th with a time of 2:15.66.